 2. A strategic planning team is created.
 This team will include a member from each of the five stakeholder groups and BWE.
 This team will ensure the process is transparent and will ensure communication with the stakeholders they represent.

-3. A survey of 10 to 15 questions each will be sent out to a broad section of the five stakeholder groups which includes students, teachers/staff, administrators, parents and community members.
-The questionnaires will help determine the priorities that were initially discussed.
+4. A survey of 10 to 15 questions each will be sent out to a broad section of the five stakeholder groups which includes students, teachers/staff, administrators, parents and community members.
+The questionnaires will help narrow the focus regarding the priorities that were initially discussed.

-5. Following the smaller focus groups a full day forum will be held with 10 or 11 participants from each stakeholder group.
+6. Following the smaller focus groups a large gorup forum will be held with 10 or 11 participants from each stakeholder group.
 This will be dependent on the size of the school.
 During this time a series of small group and large group guided discussions will be conducted, focusing on goals, action steps, measurements of success and completion, and identifying the position(s) responsible.